• ABOUT US

 about mortal fools

-"It is rare to find an organisation with this
+"It is rare to find an organisation with this quality, community focus, and ambition."

-- Rob Huggins, Chief Executive Liberdade Community Development Trust”
+-Rob Huggins, Chief Executive Liberdade Community Development Trust

-In 2018, we were named 'Small Charity of Year' at the North-East Charity Awards, and in 2021 we won 'Best Arts & Business Partnership' with Vida Creative for our work on Melva Digital.
-In 2022, we were nominated for Uniquely North East in the North East Charity Awards and in 2023 for a National Diversity Award – both nominations were for our high impact work with vulnerable young people, many with intersectional needs.
+In 2018, we were named 'Small Charity of the Year' at the North-East Charity Awards, and in 2021 we won 'Best Arts & Business Partnership' with Vida Creative for our work on Melva Digital.
+In 2022, we were nominated for 'Uniquely North East' in the North East Charity Awards, and in 2023 we were nominated for a National Diversity Award.
+Both nominations were for our high-impact work with vulnerable young people, many of whom have intersectional needs.

 We are a purpose-driven organisation.
-Our work must be relevant to and matter in wider society and make a demonstrable and measurable difference to those we work with.
+Our work must be relevant to and matter in wider society, and make a demonstrable and measurable difference to those we work with.

-Positive mental health and wellbeing outcomes are an integral part of our work.
-We use the ratified PERMA Framework TM as our approach to embedding, monitoring, and evaluating the impact of our work against defined wellbeing outcomes.
-Therefore we can demonstrate that our work brings about changes in behaviour and outlook, confidence, personal accomplishment, personal resilience, positive self-image, and empowers towards a more positive future.
+™ as our approach to embedding, monitoring, and evaluating the impact of our work against defined wellbeing outcomes.
+Therefore we can demonstrate that our work brings about changes in behaviour and outlook, confidence, personal accomplishment, resilience, and positive self-image - and empowers young people for a more positive future.

 We are working to create a society where everyone is motivated, engaged, and able to bring their unique abilities to help make the world a little bit better.
 The problems of the world are essentially the problems of individuals.
 And through supporting individuals to change, together we may just be able to change the world.

-A Message from our Artistic Director & CEO Kiz Crosbie:
+A Message from our Artistic Director & CEO, Kiz Crosbie:

-“I’ve been with Mortal Fools since its inception, almost 11 years ago, and my excitement, belief and drive for this fantastic organisation remains unwavering.
+“I’ve been with Mortal Fools since its inception, almost 11 years ago, and my excitement, belief, and drive for this fantastic organisation remains unwavering.

 We are committed to enabling the delivery of life-enhancing experiences for our thousands of beneficiaries.
-Young people need more opportunities to use the arts to explore, understand and express their current experiences, questions, concerns and hopes, and I’m excited for Mortal Fools to do this with them, now and into the future.
+Young people need more opportunities to use the arts to explore, understand, and express their current experiences, questions, concerns and hopes, and I’m excited for Mortal Fools to do this with them, now and into the future.

 April 2023 saw Mortal Fools join Arts Council England’s National Portfolio of regularly funded organisations.
-This signals a new chapter for us as a growing company and on a National stage.
+This signals a new chapter for us as a growing company, and on a national stage.
 Mortal Fools has demonstrated considerable resilience and ingenuity throughout a challenging period for the cultural sector, pivoting our work to keep serving audiences with high-quality participatory arts opportunities, whilst learning and growing through the experience.
 The 3 years of investment from Arts Council is a welcome addition, which, alongside our other funding supporters, will provide us with greater stability in a tumultuous economic climate and enable us to treat our staff team properly so they can continue to provide excellent services for our beneficiaries and audiences.”

-Click here to download our What’s On Offer At Mortal Fools Resource
+Click here to download our Mortal Fools Programmes Summary 2025/26

-An overview of our work and what’s on offer for youth workers, education professionals, community groups, creative practitioners, parents, home educating families and anyone connected to children and young people.
+An overview of our work and what’s on offer for youth workers, education professionals, community groups, creative practitioners, parents, home-educating families, and anyone connected to children and young people.

 WHY we do what we do...

-We work with children and young people - with the aim of contributing to shaping future generations to become a society where everyone is motivated, engaged and able to bring their unique abilities to help make the world a little bit better...
+We work with children and young people - with the aim of contributing to shaping future generations to become a society where everyone is motivated, engaged, and able to bring their unique abilities to help make the world a little bit better...

 The creative arts are at the core of everything we do.
 We use theatre and drama to help people unlock their personal brilliance.

-Whilst it may not be crucial to survival, creativity is a fundamental human need and vital for a fulfilling life.
+Whilst it may not be crucial to survival, creativity is a fundamental human need, and vital for a fulfilling life.
 The act of creating something makes us feel present, and that we can make a mark on this world – it shouts, ‘I’m here!’
-We use the creative arts to support people in their personal and professional development, helping those we work with to bring about changes in behaviour and outlook, to build confidence, experience personal accomplishment and shape a more positive self-image.
+We use the creative arts to support people in their personal and professional development; helping those we work with to bring about changes in behaviour and outlook, to build confidence, experience personal accomplishment, and shape a more positive self-image.

-We believe that many of the world’s problems arise from disengagement, and that fundamental to engagement and well-being is having a positive self-image, confidence and a sense of purpose.
+We believe that many of the world’s problems arise from disengagement, and that fundamental to engagement and well-being is having a positive self-image, confidence, and a sense of purpose.

-We are working to create a society where everyone is motivated, engaged and able to bring their unique abilities to help make the world a little bit better.
+We are working to create a society where everyone is motivated, engaged, and able to bring their unique abilities to help make the world a little bit better.
 The problems of the world are essentially the problems of individuals.
 Through supporting individuals to change, together we may just be able to change the world.

 Picture